Stewori/JyNI/README.md

   Linux, OS-X or likewise or install CPython 2.7 if you build on Windows.
   JyNI only needs `pyconfig.h` from that package/installation.

-  Alternatively (if you know what you're doing) you can provide your own `pyconfig.h`.
+  Alternatively, (if you know what you're doing) you can provide your own `pyconfig.h`.
   In that case you'll have to adjust the corresponding include-path in the makefile.

 * Make sure that a C compiler is installed.

-  On Linux JyNI supports building with GCC or CLANG, on OS-X only CLANG is supported.
+  On Linux, JyNI supports building with GCC or CLANG, on OS-X only CLANG is supported.

-  To build JyNI on Windows install
+  To build JyNI on Windows, install
   [MSVC for Python 2.7](https://www.microsoft.com/en-us/download/details.aspx?id=44266).

 * You need to have a proper implementation of the `make` command on your system `path`.

-  On Windows we use [GNU Make](https://www.gnu.org/software/make/), but CMake might work as well (not tested).
+  On Windows, we use [GNU Make](https://www.gnu.org/software/make/), but CMake might work as well (not tested).

 * Build JyNI: